How we handle the Coronavirus (covid-19) along the Göta Canal

 We continuously monitor the covid-19 situation, following the recommendations we receive from relevant authorities.
 We do everything in our power to minimise the risk of spreading the virus.

 As a visitor, you also have a personal responsibility to limit the spread of the disease.
 Before your journey, we therefore ask you to review the latest information from Folkhälsomyndigheten (the Swedish Public Health Agency) about the general status of covid in Sweden.
-If you have any questions about what advice applies for travelling to Sweden, you can read more on the website of the Swedish Government.
+If you have any questions about what advice applies for traveling to Sweden, you can read more on the website of the Swedish Police.

 Will it be safe to visit the Göta Canal this year?